BetonQuest/BetonQuest/docs/Tutorials/Frequently-Asked-Questions.md

 Best practise is to define all options like this: `myOptionName: "myData"` The double quotes prevent YAMl issues with e.g. `!`.

 ## Other plugins override BetonQuest commands / BetonQuest overrides other commands!
-You can change which command is used using a Bukkit feature: https://bukkit.gamepedia.com/Commands.yml
+You can change which command is used, using a Bukkit feature: https://bukkit.gamepedia.com/Commands.yml

 ## Handling death in your quests